Dallas Fibroid Center Logo

 Woman holding pregnant belly

 Fibroids in the uterus can make it hard to conceive, particularly if they block the fallopian tubes, or if they keep a fertilized egg from implanting in the uterine lining.
-Then, if you do conceive, you'll have an increased risk for miscarriage.
+If you do conceive, you may also face:

 1. Restricted fetal growth or movement within the uterus.

-3. Pre-term labor.
+2. Pre-term labor.

-4. According to the Journal of Hypertension, pregnant women with one or more fibroids are at an increased risk for hypertensive disorders of pregnancy (HDP.)
+3. According to the Journal of Hypertension, pregnant women with one or more fibroids are at an increased risk for hypertensive disorders of pregnancy (HDP.)
 This includes preeclampsia, gestational and chronic hypertension (high blood pressure.)

 Fibroid and Pregnancy: Are There Treatment Options?